santhoshlfms/reactjs/README.md

 script.js holds code for a node static server.

-Clone this repo, install node static : npm install node-static (node and npm should be pre-installed) To run : node server.js
+Clone this repo, install node static : npm install node-static (node and npm should be pre-installed) In script.js set the repo_path variable, to the lcoation of the path where is repo is cloned.

+# To run : node script.js